Dhurrie

-A dhurrie (also dhurri, durrie, durry or dari) is an Indian and Pakistani handwoven rug or a thin flat carpet, an item of home furnishing.
+A dhurrie (also dhurri, durrie, durry or dari) is a handwoven rug or a thin flat carpet, an item of home furnishing from the Indian subcontinent.
 The dhurries have unique designs inspired by the state of origin such as multicolor stripes, one of the most popular patterns.
-Dhurrie weaving was a big industry in rural India.
-Dhurries are used traditionally in South Asia as floor-coverings.
+Dhurrie weaving was a big industry in rural India, and they are women across the country.
+Dhurries are used traditionally as floor-coverings or bedding.

-The concept of dhurrie is a little bit different from a rug or carpet, because they are used for bedding or packaging, not only as a floor covering.
-But since the dhurrie serves the same purpose as a carpet or rug, it can be described as one.

 Uses

 They have a variety of use depending on size, pattern and material.
 The smallest one is 12 by 12 inch and is used as a table cover for telephone stands and flower vases.
 They are also made in sizes that are ideal for doing meditation such as 24 by 24 inch, known as an aasan.

 Dhurries used in large political or social gatherings may be as large as 20 by 20 ft.
 Dhurries are easily portable being light weight and foldable.
 They come in variety of color combinations and patterns catering to the needs of any taste or occasion.

 Dhurries have a low maintenance cost as they do not get infected by silverfish or other insects responsible for destroying carpets.

 Dhurries can be used year round.
 The cotton dhurrie is warm in winters and cool in summers.